HOW TO GET TO AARHUS?

 Check out buses from this companies:

-The buses leave from Ingerslevsgade near Copenhagen’s Central Station and arrive at Aarhus Rutebilstation (bus station) in downtown Aarhus or Nørreport– a journey time of around four hours.
+The buses leave from Ingerslevsgade near Copenhagen’s Central Station and arrive at Aarhus Rutebilstation (bus station) in downtown Aarhus or Nørreport–expect a journey of around four hours.

-Ferry terminal in Aarhus is located within walking distance from the center.
+Ferry terminal in Aarhus is located bait away from the center of the city and reachable only by vehicles.
 The ferry service Molslinien can get you across the water on the modern and fast catamaran.
 This service is useful if you going by bus or car as you won’t need to pay for driving across the bridges and it helps to make a shortcut across the sea of Kattegat saving you 100 km drive.
 Check the Molslinjen website for current timetables for ferries to Zealand (Aarhus-Odde).

 BY FERRY AND BUS FROM COPENHAGEN